hassansaeed-isb/potential-couscous/README.md

 # Rush Hour Game
-A simple GUI-based ludo game created using C++, OpenGL, and concepts of basic C++/Programming Fundamentals.
+A simple GUI-based game created using C++, OpenGL, and concepts of basic C++/Programming Fundamentals.